Triggers for expansions

 Explicit trigger keys would not work at all for certain purposes.
 For example, many people use Typinator's auto-correction sets to fix misspelled words as they type.
 One of the rules in the English auto-correction set automatically replaces the common misspelling "teh" with "the".
 With triggers, you would need to recognize that you just typed "teh" and then you would need to type a specific trigger character to fix it.

-For more information about the whole word setting, please see Typinator's User's Guide (select Help>User's Guide from the Typinator menu or click the "?" button in the Typinator window to access the document), section "Whole word" on page 5.
+For more information about the "Expand at word break" setting, please see Typinator's User's Guide (select Help>User's Guide from the Typinator menu to access the document), section "Expand at word break" on page 6.

-When you have a set that will typically contain whole words, you can define this as a default setting for the set: Click the blue "i" button below the set list and enable the "Whole word" checkbox in the "Default Options" section.
-Newly created items will then automatically be created with the whole word option enabled.
+When you have a set that will typically contain whole words, you can define this as a default setting for the set: Click the blue "i" button below the set list and enable the "Expand at word break" drop down in the "Default Options" section.
+Newly created items will then automatically be created with the "Expand at word break" option selected.